-In just over a month I was meant to visiting Paris again.
+In just over a month I was meant to be visiting Paris again.
 It would’ve been the second time this year, the second set of pandemic worries that Europe has faced.
 It would also have been only a matter of weeks before the UK finally left the EU.
 ‘Tis not to be, though.
 For many reasons it simply hasn’t worked out.
 And for once, it’s neither because of money nor because of an argument with the missus.
 What I have done is adjusted the date of the visit by three months.
 Which is cool.
 I’d like to say it gives me longer to save up for the increased hotel price and travel fares, but with Christmas and multiple birthdays, it certainly isn’t the case.
 There is, as you know with me, always a plus side.
 It came in the form of criticism.

 I’m not one to take criticism well.
 Rarely have done.
 Even when I was first introduced to the term constructive criticism, back in my college days.
 I never liked it.
 I don’t like to give it, either.
 I provide feedback.

 I actually received a few bits like this the other day.
 It was almost refreshingly nice.
-It certainly gave me some ideas and, day I say it, possibly influenced my writing.
+It certainly gave me some ideas and, dare I say, it possibly influenced my writing.
 A part of my Masters involves critiquing others’ work.
 As a result, they must do the same with mine.
 I didn’t offer up my assignment piece – which is the introduction section back on the 19th October.
 I instead posted in the Open University workshop the entry whereby I visited the toilet in Westfield at Les Halles.
 I’d given it a title for the blog and the thousand-word word count seemed a fair figure for the three readers to read.

 In general, what they said was nice and I appreciated it; everyone likes to hear nice things about their work.
 What I don’t like hearing is people putting down my personal work.
-If I had written an academic piece on the inner-city lifestyle of the Parisian working class in the 1930’s, called up pages upon pages of research and spent months painstakingly writing up the coherent peer-reviewed piece fir the New Yorker, I may well have been pissed had some students trashed it.
-But not nearly as much as if it were my own personal, inner thoughts and creativity.
+If I had written an academic piece on the inner-city lifestyle of the Parisian working class in the 1930’s, called up pages upon pages of research and spent months painstakingly writing up the coherent peer-reviewed piece for the New Yorker, I may well have been pissed had some students trashed it.
+But not nearly as much as if it were my own personal inner thoughts and creativity.
 That stings a lot more.

 ‘I think what you’ve done is crap.